9 Simple Steps To Potty Train Your Puppy

 4. Establish A Routine

-Take your Corgi puppy outside frequently, immediately after meals, naps, and playtime.
+All dogs thrive on routine, so start establishing a schedule for feeding, bathroom breaks, playtime, and nap time.
+Take your puppy outside frequently, immediately after meals, naps, and playtime.
 Use verbal cues like “go potty” so your puppy learns to associate this with the act of elimination.

 By adhering to this structured routine, you provide your puppy with clear expectations and opportunities to learn proper toilet habits.